How to Prevent Window Condensation

 - When the window gets hot, trapped moisture can expand, threatening the structural integrity of the glass, sash and window frame.

-Once moisture starts condensing between the window panes, there’s no way to remove it.
-If the fogging is minimal or unobtrusive, you can try sealing the edge of the glass with clear silicone to possibly prevent more moisture from getting in.
+Once moisture starts condensing between the window panes, there’s no easy way to remove it.
+If the fogging is minimal or unobtrusive, you can try sealing the edge of the glass with clear silicone.
+This might help prevent more moisture from getting in.
 However, doing this could void the warranty on your windows, and does nothing to recover the lost energy efficiency.